ampproject/amp-wp/docs/method/AMP_Base_Sanitizer/is_document_in_dev_mode.md

 ## Method `AMP_Base_Sanitizer::is_document_in_dev_mode()`

-> :warning: This function is deprecated: Use AmpProject\DevMode::isActiveForDocument( $document ) instead.
+> :warning: This method is deprecated: Use AmpProject\DevMode::isActiveForDocument( $document ) instead.

 ```php
 protected function is_document_in_dev_mode();